Information For Parents

 - Red and white checked summer dress

-- Plain white or grey socks or tights
+- Plain white, black or grey socks or tights

 - White button down shirt or blouse